dynamsoft-docs/label-recognition-docs-js/programming-old/javascript/mrz-guide.md

 // built-in RuntimeSetting templates:
 // "MRZ", "passportMRZ", "visaMRZ", "video-MRZ", "video-passportMRZ", "video-visaMRZ"
-// NOTE: For convenience, these names are not case-sensitive. await mrzReader.updateRuntimeSettingsFromString("video-passportMRZ");
+// NOTE: For convenience, these names are not case-sensitive. await recognizer.updateRuntimeSettingsFromString("video-passportMRZ");
 ```

 As you can see from the above code snippets, there are two types of configurations:

-* `get/updateScanSettings`: Configures the behavior of the `mrzReader` which includes `duplicateForgetTime` and `intervalTime`, etc.
+* `get/updateScanSettings`: Configures the behavior of the `recognizer` which includes `duplicateForgetTime` and `intervalTime`, etc.

-* `updateRuntimeSettingsFromString`: Configures the `mrzReader` engine with a built-in template or a template represented by a JSON string.
+* `updateRuntimeSettingsFromString`: Configures the `recognizer` engine with a built-in template or a template represented by a JSON string.
 This will override the previous RuntimeSettings.
 In our case, we use the template "video-passportMRZ" which is meant for reading the machine readable zone (MRZ) on a passport.

   > Note that templates starting with "video-" are only valid after a `CameraEnhancer` instance has been bound to this `LabelRecognizer` instance.